pivotal/docs-tap/install-online/profile.hbs.md

 - `EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET-NAMESPACE` is the namespace in which `EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET` is available.

-- `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
-This field is only required if you use a private repository, otherwise, leave it empty.
-See [Git authentication](../scc/git-auth.hbs.md) for more information.
+- `GIT-SOURCE-CREDENTIAL-SECRET-NAME` is the name of the Kubernetes secret in the developer namespace that supplies the Git credentials for the supply chain to fetch source code from.
+This field is only required if you use a private repository.
+See [Git authentication](../../scc/git-auth.hbs.md) for more information.

+- `GITOPS-CREDENTIAL-SECRET-NAME` is the name of the Kubernetes secret in the developer namespace that supplies the Git credentials for the supply chain to push configuration to.
+See [Git authentication](../../scc/git-auth.hbs.md) for more information.

 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the